 In a study conducted by Hebrew University’s Steven M. Cohen , in conjunction with the United Jewish Communities report on the 2001 National Jewish Population Survey, Cohen found that attendance at a Jewish day school for seven or more years exerted the most powerful impact on adults’ Jewish identity.
 For instance, 64% of Jewish adults said being Jewish was “very Important,” to them, versus 40% of those adults who attended Supplementary Hebrew School (Sunday School).
 Likewise, 73% of Jewish adults who attended day school married Jewish spouses, versus 55% of those who attended Sunday School.

 “At Akiba it wasn’t just about teaching the student, but the entire person.
 Giving us a background for life.
 Giving us the knowledge, passion and experience to lead a Jewish life on our own and be involved in the Jewish and larger world community.”
 Jason Loeb, alumnus (’97)

 Day schools often serve as a gateway to the broader Jewish community, but they are also communities in and of themselves.
 The support network of peer families and the sense of community at Akiba-Schechter is appreciated by families who seek to preserve that connection even after their children graduate.

 “I feel like my sons are going to a prep school, but with a family atmosphere.
 Where can you find that?”
-Rebecca Kirstein, alumna and parent
+Rebecca Kirstein, alumna and former parent

 “I love being around the school; I wish I could have gone there when I was young.
 The feeling of love and community that I experience there is honest, never contrived and all too rare.”
 John Sefner, parent